network-plane/dhcplane/README.md

 - `SIGINT`/`SIGTERM`
   Graceful shutdown: server stops, leases DB is saved, watcher/log files closed.

-When `auto_reload` is true, the process also watches the config file’s directory and applies changes shortly after writes (with validation and first-seen stamping for reservations/banned MACs where missing).
+When `auto_reload` is true, the process also watches the config file and reservations file directories and applies changes shortly after writes (with validation and first-seen stamping for reservations/banned MACs where missing).

 ---